 Individual schools participate in fundraising events primarily organised by each Parent Teacher Association.
-During the spring and summer terms due to the ongoing coronavirus pandemic the PTA's at each school were not able to fundraise from activities such as; movie nights, discos, summer fairs and although these events normally generate a substantial amount of additional income for schools the Trust never budgets for this income and is treated as 'Bonus Income', therefore budgets were not impacted.
+Fundraising events took place in schools although these reduced in comparison to previous years due to ongoing restrictions in school.
+Although these events generate a substantial amount of additional income for schools the Trust never budgets for this income and is treated as 'Bonus Income', therefore budgets were not impacted.